 Any conveyancing practitioner that is on the Yorkshire BS approved list is required to advise Yorkshire BS of any variations to the purchase price.
 If you prohibit your lawyer to disclose the reduction to Yorkshire BS then they would have to discontinue acting for you.
 In addition, Yorkshire BS and you would have to appoint a new property lawyer for your conveyancing in Eccles.

-We are getting the release of further monies on our home loan from Lloyds as we want to carry out improvements to our property in Eccles.
-Are we obliged to choose a high street Eccles solicitor on the Lloyds conveyancing panel to handle the legals?
+We are getting a further advance on our mortgage from Principality as we wish to conduct renovations to our house in Eccles.
+Are we obliged to select a bricks and mortar Eccles solicitor on the Principality conveyancing panel to handle the legals?

-Lloyds don't usually instruct firms on their approved list of lawyers to handle the formalities.
-If they do require any legal work then you would need to ensure that such a lawyer was on the Lloyds conveyancing panel.
+Principality don't usually appoint firms on their approved list of lawyers to handle the formalities.
+If they do require any legal work then you would need to ensure that such a lawyer was on the Principality conveyancing panel.

-I need to appoint a conveyancing solicitor for remortgage conveyancing in Eccles.
-I happened to stumble across a site which appears to be the ideal answer If it is possible to get all the legals completed via web that would be ideal.
-Should I be concerned?
+I need to appoint a conveyancing solicitor for purchase conveyancing in Eccles.
+I have chance upon a web site which seems to have the ideal solution If it is possible to get all formalities completed via web that would be ideal.
+Should I be wary?
 What are the potential pitfalls?